|Homepage:||Click to visit|

 - Service-learning: AMIDEAST/Jordan coordinates organized service-learning projects either for individual students or for larger groups.
 With many connections to a wide range of organizations in Jordan, AMIDEAST can adapt projects individual student interests to ensure a unique and satisfying service-learning experience.

 - Cross-cultural learning: AMIDEAST/Jordan organizes a variety of cross-cultural learning opportunities.
 Ranging from meet-and-greets to formal presentations, these events give participants the chance to interact with Jordanian students, to learn more about Jordan, and to introduce others to American culture.

 Visa InformationAll American citizens can be issued a visa upon arrival at the Queen Alia Airport in Amman, Jordan.
-Currently, a single-entry Jordanian visa costs 10 JD (approximately $14).
+Currently, a single-entry Jordanian visa costs less than $30.
 This price is subject to change.
 During your stay in Amman, AMIDEAST will help facilitate extensions of the visas.